This post may contain affiliate links.

 During the process digestive enzymes enter the beans, doing something to peptides and amino acids that makes the resulting coffee less bitter.
 The civet poop beans are washed, dried and brewed as normal

-Despite the coffee not doing it for me, the spice farm was great, we travel with two small children so it’s all new and interesting to them, touching and smelling the spices, watching the coffee beans being hand roasted and tasting a selection of teas and coffees.
-Lemon grass tea was a big hit with them, heavy on the sugar.
+Despite the coffee not doing it for me, the spice farm was great, we travel with two small children so it’s all new and interesting to them, touching and smelling the spices, watching the coffee beans being hand-roasted and tasting a selection of teas and coffees.
+Lemongrass tea was a big hit with them, heavy on the sugar.